ManuelAyaso/GettingAndCleaningData/README.md

 This is the Course Project for the course Getting and Cleaning Data.

+The **CodeBook.md** describes the variables, data and transformations that have been done in order to complete the project.

 There is only one script included **run_analysis.R** with the following functions:

 * createTidyData: Generates the tidy data set with the average of each variable for each activity and each subject.